Stremio/stremio-addon-sdk/README.md

 You can check our [list of recommended hosting providers for Node.js](./docs/deploying.md) or alternatively host it locally with [localtunnel](https://github.com/localtunnel/localtunnel).

+After you've deployed publically, in order to get your add-on to show in Stremio (through the [public Add-on collection](https://api.strem.io/addonscollection.json)), you need to use [publishToCentral](./docs/README.md#publishtocentral).

 ## Examples